There are many functions in wt (4.0) which take std::string as function argument.

 Rathnadhar K V

-Updated by Samir Shaker 7 months ago
+Updated by Samir Shaker over 1 year ago

 I would also like to see support for std::string_view.
 In addition to what Rathnadhar mentioned, WLogger fails to output an std::string_view.
 For example, the code below gives an error: